2000 United States Senate election in New Jersey

 The 2000 United States Senate election in New Jersey was held on November 7, 2000.
 Incumbent Democratic U.S. Senator Frank Lautenberg retired rather than seeking a fourth term.
 Democratic nominee Jon Corzine, former CEO of Goldman Sachs, defeated the Republican U.S. Representative Bob Franks in a close election.

-For most of the prior years, the election was expected to pit the incumbent, Lautenberg, against popular Republican governor Christine Todd Whitman.
+In prior years, this election was expected to pit the incumbent, Lautenberg, against popular Republican governor Christine Todd Whitman.
 Lautenberg unexpectedly announced his retirement from the Senate in February 1999, leaving the race open.
 Whitman announced in April that she would form a campaign committee to enter the race in earnest; however, she stunned political observers in September 1999 by announcing that she would withdraw from the race, citing fundraising concerns.

 Primary elections were held on June 7.
-Corzine defeated former Governor Jim Florio in the Democratic primary by a wide margin after a hard-fought campaign in which Corzine spent over $35 million of his own money.
-Franks narrowly defeated State Senator William Gormley to capture the Republican nomination.
+Corzine defeated former governor Jim Florio in the Democratic primary by a wide margin after a hard-fought campaign, in which Corzine spent over $35 million of his own money.
+Franks narrowly defeated state senator Bill Gormley to capture the Republican nomination.

 In the general election, Corzine continued to spend freely to advertise his campaign and establish political support.
 Ultimately, he defeated Franks by approximately three percent of the total vote.

 Background

-Incumbent U.S. senator Frank R. Lautenberg was elected in 1982 in an upset victory over Representative Millicent Fenwick.
-In his two re-election bids, Lautenberg beat Pete Dawkins in 1988 by a 54%-46% margin and held back a challenge from Assembly Speaker Chuck Haytaian by a smaller margin of 50%-47% in 1994.
+Incumbent U.S. senator Frank R. Lautenberg was elected in 1982 in an upset victory over U.S. representative Millicent Fenwick.
+In his two re-election bids, Lautenberg beat Pete Dawkins in 1988 with 54 percent of the vote and held back a challenge from New Jersey General Assembly speaker Chuck Haytaian by a smaller margin in 1994.
 New Jersey had not elected a Republican to the United States Senate since 1972.

-For most of 1998 and 1999, speculation on the race centered on popular Republican governor Christine Todd Whitman, who had run a surprisingly strong campaign for the state's other Senate seat in 1990 and was widely expected to challenge Lautenberg for re-election.
-After a February 1999 poll by the Quinnipiac University Polling Institute indicated that Whitman would defeat Lautenberg by a wide margin, as would former Republican governor Tom Kean, Lautenberg unexpectedly announced that he would retire rather than seek a fourth term in office, leaving the seat open.
-In her initial response to the announcement, Whitman told reporters that she was "seriously considering all of [her] options."
+For most of 1998 and 1999, speculation centered on popular Republican governor Christine Todd Whitman, who had run a surprisingly strong campaign for the state's other Senate seat in 1990.
+After a February 1999 poll by the Quinnipiac University Polling Institute indicated that Whitman would defeat Lautenberg by a wide margin, as would former Republican governor Thomas Kean, Lautenberg unexpectedly announced that he would retire rather than seek a fourth term in office, leaving the seat open.
+In her initial response to Lautenberg's announcement, Whitman told reporters that she was "seriously considering all of [her] options."
+Lautenberg later regretted his decision not to run and was elected to New Jersey's other Senate seat in 2002 after his former colleague, Robert Torricelli, prematurely ended his re-election campaign in disgrace.